nikvuk92/1MB335/Lab3.md

 As you might have noticed, there is a bit of everything in the results.
 To make it easier for you, we already selected a library of short reads for your species, where we actually only have the files for C remanei, but you can use that one no matter which study species you had.
 You will find it in [FigShare](https://figshare.com/s/eff75c8523b84fa7f94f).

-**Question 10.** What is the format of the file?
+**Question 10.** Without downloading the file, can you tell what the format of the file is?
 Do you understand what the different lines are?
 How long are the reads?
+You should be able to answer these questions by just looking at the files.

 Nowadays doing tiling has become less and less common as long read sequencing has becom more common place.
 If your read are longer than the mitochodria you are sequencing it's quite easy thing to assemble it!

+### You start working again from this point!
 In the real world you would have now to start going through this procces of tiling and circularizing your mitochondrial seqeuences, but the interest of time we have, as any good cooking show, prepared this step in advance.
 You can find the prepared mitochondrial fasta files [here](example_data/mitochondrial_genomes/)